Sunday, August 25, 2024

 Link to source.

-That claim was rejected two years prior to Mr. Vapaavuori's op-ed (White and Hall, 2017).
+Here's an interesting catch.
+Two years prior to Mr. Vapaavuori's op-ed, his claim had been rejected (White and Hall, 2017).

-Because I was a newly appointed research leader at the University of Helsingfors, assigned to explore the future of Finland's food production, I started to delve into nutrition.
+Because I was a newly appointed research-leader at the University of Helsingfors, assigned to explore the future of Finland's food production, I also delved into nutrition and health.
 The rationale: if farmers (food producers) want to improve their revenues, they should focus on food that has an impact on people's physical and mental health.

 I'm also a former performance coach, which means that I spent decades studying nutrition.
-And between 2014 - 2018, I was included in a research network at Karolinska Institute discussing issues concerning physical and mental health.
-In 2017, I presented the news published in Scientific American (Begley, 2017), that researcher had found raw data from something called the Seven Countries study, which rejected the diet-heart hypothesis, the claim that saturated fats causes things like atherosclerosis and cardiovascular disease (Ramsden et al. 2016).
+And between 2014 – 2018, I was included in a research network at Karolinska Institute discussing issues concerning physical and mental health.
+In 2017, I presented some news published in Scientific American (Begley, 2017).
+Researchers had found raw data from something called the Seven Countries study (SCS), which when being analysed rejected the diet-heart hypothesis, the claim that saturated fats cause things like atherosclerosis and cardiovascular disease (Ramsden et al. 2016).
 But this was actually not news.

-“there were no references but that it was probably correct”.
+“there were no references, but it was probably correct”.

-Vapaavuoir also rejected my proposal for a lunch to discuss the mather.
+Vapaavuori also rejected my proposal for lunch to discuss the matter.

 Why didn't Mr Vapaavuori and others take common academic knowledge into account?

 1961.
-The newly founded American Heart Association (AHA) gave the first dietary advice, warning people that saturated fats will raise serum cholesterol, leading to cardiovascular disease, including Atherosclerosis.
+The newly founded American Heart Association (AHA) gave the first dietary advice, warning people that saturated fats will raise serum cholesterol, leading to cardiovascular disease, including Atherosclerosis (Teicholz, 2023).

 In the 1980s, governments around the world introduced dietary guidelines, where they warned people that meat and saturated fats are bad for health.